Running a 10k race is a fantastic accomplishment. For a beginner runner, it's a heck of an achievement to run this type of distance. For

 You can technically do all of your training for a 10k on a treadmill.

 Running on a treadmill has some distinct advantages, but also some serious drawbacks so we shouldn’t do all of our running on a treadmill.
-You can read all of the reasons why right here.
+You can read all of the reasons why here: Can You Train For a 10k on a Treadmill?

 What’s the Weekly Mileage you Need to Train for a 10k?